 Let’s take a look at their medians.
 Out of a total of 493 US AI startups, half have received more than $1M.
 In comparison, in the non-ai group, the median was equal to $650K.

 You might find it odd that the medians in this study are lower than in other popular publications.
-The differences are caused by the fact that we use data from websites such as Crunchbase or Angellist that include the seed round values declared by the founder – not the ones provided by funds.
+The differences are caused by the fact that we use data from websites such as Crunchbase or Angellist.
+They include the seed round values declared by the founder – not the ones provided by funds.

-This means we take into account FFF and self-funding rounds as long as they are presented as seeds by CEOs while most analyses are based on official VC rounds.
+This means we take into account FFF and self-funding rounds as long as they are presented as seeds by CEOs.
+At the same time, most analyses are based on official VC rounds.

 Olin Hyde, CEO & Founder of LeadCrunch.ai: